aidanhoppe/Baldurs-Gate-JaDarius-Campaign/README.md

 5. Enter the URL (https://github.com/aidanhoppe/Baldurs-Gate-JaDarius-Campaign) of the repository you want to clone.

-6. Choose the local path where you want to clone the repository.
-You can add it in one of two ways:

-   - 1. For local path, set it to "C:\Users\\{USER}\AppData\Local\Larian Studios\Baldur's Gate 3\PlayerProfiles\Public\Savegames\Story".
+6. For local path, set it to "C:\Users\\{USER}\AppData\Local\Larian Studios\Baldur's Gate 3\PlayerProfiles\Public\Savegames\Story".
 Where {USER} is replaced with the user on your computer.
 May need to change C -> D or whatever the name of your drive.

-   - 2. Or, Press "Choose" for local path and type "%appdata%" then Enter.
+   - 1. Or, Press "Choose" for local path and type "%appdata%" then Enter.
 Then navigate back to AppData and then Local->Larian Studios\\...\Story, as above.

 7. Click on the "Clone" button to start the cloning process.